souldern/souldern.github.io/home/announcements/annual-parish-meeting-2023.md

 title: "Parish Council Meetings on the 24th May"
 ---

-Reminder of the Annual Parish Meeting (followed by a regular Parish Council meeting) on the 24th May.
+Reminder of the Annual Parish Meeting (followed by a regular Parish Council meeting)
+on the **24th May**.

 Agenda have been posted and are linked from the [SPC page on this site](/parish-council/#TOC-Meeting-Agenda)